-Contingent liabilities and commitments, as at 30 September 2017, are described as below:
+Contingent liabilities and commitments, as at 30 June 2017, are described as below:

-- (a) The Company has provided a corporate guarantee to a commercial bank to allow PDC to secure Shariah compliant commodity Murabaha facilities (note 9).
-Subsequent to the period ended 30 September 2017, PDC has secured a Murabaha facility, amounting to SR 150 million, from commercial banks to finance its working capital requirements.
-In this connection, the Company has provided promissory notes, amounting to SR 75 million, plus any murabaha profits due to be paid by the PDC. - (b) During the current period ended 30 September 2017, the Company has signed a short-term facility agreement with a commercial bank for SR 250 million, carrying commission at prevailing commercial rates, in order to finance the working capital requirements and facilitate interest rate hedging.
-The subject loan facility is secured by a promissory note of SR 250 million. - (c) The Group has outstanding commitments related to future expenditure for the development of KAEC, amounting to SR 1,457 million (31 December 2016: SR 1,686 million). - (d) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
+- (a) The Company has provided a corporate guarantee to a commercial bank to allow PDC to secure Shariah compliant commodity Murabaha facilities (note 9). - (b) The Group has outstanding commitments related to future expenditure for the development of KAEC, amounting to SR 1,549 million (31 December 2016: SR 1,686 million). - (c) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
 The management expects a favourable outcome of all the pending litigation against the Group.
-Accordingly, no provision has been made in these interim condensed consolidated financial statements. - (e) The General Authority of Zakat and Tax ("GAZT") issued Zakat assessments on the accounts of EEC for the years 2006 to 2008 and claimed additional Zakat and withholding tax differences of SR 90.4 million in addition to delay penalty.
+Accordingly, no provision has been made in these interim condensed consolidated financial statements. - (d) The General Authority of Zakat and Tax ("GAZT") issued Zakat assessments on the accounts of EEC for the years 2006 to 2008 and claimed additional Zakat and withholding tax differences of SR 90.4 million in addition to delay penalty.
 The case was transferred to the Higher Appeal Committee ("HAC") which issued a decision supporting the GAZT.
 In compliance of the appeal procedures and without admitting the liability, the Company submitted a bank guarantee and paid under protest the withholding tax differences.
 The Company appealed against the HAC decision at the Bureau of Grievance ("BOG").
 A verdict was issued from the first BOG that did not accept the grievance from the formal point of view.
 The grievance was filed in line with the BOG regulations and within the prescribed deadlines.
 Accordingly, the Company appealed against the BOG decision and requested the review of the technical arguments.
 The BOG did not accept the grievance from the formal point of view.
 The court issued a final verdict supporting the BOG.
-Subsequent to the period ended 30 September 2017, the Company has filed a plea to the Royal court requesting the BOG to reconsider the verdict and restudy the case.
+The Company will present a plea to the Royal court requesting the BOG to reconsider the verdict and restudy the case.